moserrya/knod/Readme.md

 Knod sanitizes the path on all requests and does not allow access to folders outside of the root directory where it is run.

-GET requests map suffixes into MIME types.
+If the path for a GET request is a file, file will be mapped to its MIME type based on the file suffix.
 Data is considered to be `application/octet-stream` if the content type is unrecognized.
+If the path for a GET request is a directory, Knod will concatenate the contents of all files in the directory into a JSON array.

 All data from PUT, POST, and PATCH requests is stored as JSON.
 If the pathway specified in the request does not exist, Knod will create it.